Beginner Muscle & Strength Workout for Women

 Start With Two Sets, Then Add More

-Start with just a couple sets, then work your way up.
+Start with just a couple sets, then add more sets as you get stronger.
 We recommend doing two sets of each exercise the first week.
 Practice your form, find the right weights, take your time.

 Next week, if you aren’t too sore at the start of each workout, try adding a set to each exercise.
 If that goes well and you feel ready for more, add another set next week.
 You can do around 3–6 sets per exercise.
 Most people will do best with 3–4 sets (including us).
 If you ever start to feel worn down, or if you’re coming back after a long break, start the cycle over again, going back to just two sets per exercise.